 Midwest Title Group is an independent organization focused on our customers needs.
 One of the most important things we focus on is clear communication between all parties of a real estate transaction.
 We can explain the services, obligations and fees that buyers and sellers in your area typically provide.
 We pride ourselves on getting out Sellers Statements to our clients 10 days prior to closing.
-The days of suprises at the closing table are long gone.
+The days of surprises at the closing table are long gone.

 A mortgage closing is the last step in buying a home: At the end of the closing, the buyer becomes the legal owner of the home.